facebook instagram youtube linkedin

 The Welcoming Community Group (WCG) at St Bernard’s College plays a vital role in creating a sense of community among families.
 They aim to enhance the experiences of both students and parents and caregivers as they journey through the school.

 The WCG is one of the oldest volunteer groups associated with the College.
 It began its journey as the Ladies Auxiliary group and has since contributed countless volunteer hours to the College community.
-Their commitment extends beyond mere participation; over the years they actively engaged in activities such as working bees, fundraising BBQs, assisting in the canteen, and coordinating smaller refurbishments of the College gardens.
+Their commitment extends beyond mere participation; over the years they actively engaged in activities such as host parent and student events and fundraising for St Bernard’s College refurbishments.

 By being part of the WCG, individuals become woven into the rich tapestry of the community.
 They celebrate their shared history and ensure a generational connectedness that transcends time.
 Together, they create an environment where everyone feels welcome and valued.